BelenJM/Conservation-Genomics-course-DTU/ReadMe.md

 ![](map_Fig1.JPG)

 ## Analysis

 ### R: the programming language for today

-We are going to use the programming language R for the analysis and visualization.
+As mentioned, we are going to use the programming language R for the analysis and visualization.
 R is a programming language suited for statistical computing that has been developed by the scientific community and it is widely used for data analysis.

 We can call R from the terminal.
 We do this by simply using
 ```